Updated 2025-02-22

 Security Rules for IPv6 Traffic

-Like route tables, the VCN's network security groups and security lists support both IPv4 and IPv6 security rules.
+The VCN's network security groups and security lists support both IPv4 and IPv6 security rules.
 For example, a network security group or security list could have these security rules:

 • Rule to allow SSH traffic from the on-premises network's IPv4 CIDR